How to Execute Shell Commands in a Remote Machine in Python

 client.close()

 exec_command() method executes the script using the default shell (BASH, SH, or any other) and returns standard input, standard output, and standard error, respectively.
-We will read from stdout and stderr if there are any, and then we close the SSH connection.
+We will read from stdout and stderr if there are any, and then we will close the SSH connection.

 After the execution of the above code, a new file test_folder was created in Desktop and got a text file inside that which contained the global $PATH variable: